stacyford/portfolio/docs/examples/nginx-manager.md

 **Note:**
 * Previous versions of the `ea-nginx` package installed Apache's Passenger package by default.
 If you want to use Passenger, you must install the `ea-apache24-mod-passenger` package.
 If Passenger already exists on your server, it will remain on your server.
+* For more information, read our Using Passenger Applications documentation.

 ### Compatibility